Income protection insurance brokers

 Insurance brokers work directly with insurance companies to get policies that aren’t usually available to the general public.
-These policies might have lower premiums, better coverage, or specific benefits that you want but can’t otherwise get at such a good price.
+These policies might have lower premiums, better coverage or specific benefits that you want but can’t otherwise get at a good price.
 In short, income protection insurance brokers are professional insurance policy finders.

 What can income protection insurance brokers do?

 Beyond simply getting good policies, insurance brokers can offer a number of other services.
 They can:

 - Identify risks and help you reduce them.
 Brokers can help you find everything that your insurance policy needs to cover, and point out ways you can reduce your risks.

 - File claims on your behalf and see them through, negotiating with insurance companies every step of the way.

 - Warn you if you’re being provided misleading information.

 - Balance cost vs benefits.
 A common mistake is to simply get the cheapest policy which is often inadequate.
 Insurance brokers will let you know if they think you’re falling into this trap.

 - Clearly explain everything in an insurance policy and make sure you’re fully informed.

 - Give advice on how to budget for insurance policies.